Partitions and Indivisibility Properties of Countable Dimensional Vector Spaces: Introduction

 \section{Introduction}

 In the present paper we study the divisibility properties of some classical groups by studying the divisibility properties of infinite dimensional vector spaces, generalizing those obtained for finite dimensional spaces.
-Before we can state the main results, we review basic divisibility notions from structural Ramsey Theory.
+Before we can state the main results, we review basic divisibility notions from structural Ramsey theory.

-A relational structure consists of a non empty base set along with a collection of finitary relations which are defined on it.
-A typical example is a graph consisting of vertices (the base set) together with edges (one binary relation).
+A relational structure consists of a nonempty base set along with a collection of finitary relations which are defined on it.
 Let $\CR$ be a relational structure with base set $R$.
-The {\em skeleton} of $\CR$ is the set of finite induced substructures of $\CR$ and the {\em age} of $\CR$, $\age(\CR)$, is the class of finite relational structures isomorphic to an element of the skeleton.
+An induced substructure of $\CR$ is a relational structure on a subset $\CR'$ of $\CR$ obtained by restricting all of the relations to $\CR'$.
+The {\em skeleton} of $\CR$ is the set of finite induced substructures of $\CR$, namely all the induced substructures of $\CR$ with base sets nonempty finite subsets of $\CR$.
+A typical example of a relational structure is a graph consisting of vertices (the base set) together with edges (one binary relation).
+Its induced substructures are what are normally called (induced) subgraphs.
+The {\em age} of $\CR$, $\age(\CR)$, is the class of finite relational structures isomorphic to an element of the skeleton.
 A {\em local isomorphism} of $\CR$ is an isomorphism between two elements of the skeleton.
 We denote by $\Aut(\CR)$ the automorphism group of $\CR$.
 The relational structure $\CR$ is {\em homogeneous} if every local isomorphism of $\CR$ has an extension to an automorphism of $\CR$.
 An {\em embedding} of $\CR$ into $\CR$ is an isomorphism of $\CR$ to an induced substructure of $\CR$.
 We denote by $\Emb(\CR)$ the set of embeddings of $\CR$ into $\CR$.
-For a set $A$ (possibly not $\subseteq R$) we denote by $\restrict{\CR}{A}$ the relational structure induced by $R \cap A$.
-A relational structure $\CR'$ is {\em richer} than the relational structure $\CR$ if $\CR'$ and $\CR$ have the same base set and every relation of $\CR$ is a relation of $\CR'$.
+For a set $A$ (possibly not contained in $R$) we denote by $\restrict{\CR}{A}$ the relational structure induced by $R \cap A$.

 We recall the following three notions from structural Ramsey theory (see for example the Appendix of \cite{Fra}), together with the notion of a {\em uniform partition} which we believe to be new (at least in this form).